Tourist tax in MogƔn, Gran Canaria: a guide for vacation rental owners and hosts 2025

 How a Steel House Is Constructed: Materials, Safety and Construction Timeframe

+If you are looking for a new construction home in Gran Canaria, our agency offers innovative and customizable solutions that are ready to be built.
+The steel-framed houses we offer are designed for maximum energy efficiency and durability.
 If you are interested in purchasing, please do not hesitate to contact us at the contact information listed at the end of the article.

-How a Steel House is Built
+How a Steel Frame House is Built

-The construction of a steel house begins with the detailed design of the metal framing.
+The construction of a steel frame house begins with the detailed design of the metal framing.
+The process involves several steps, all designed to ensure accuracy, speed and safety:

 1. Design of the Steel Frame System

+The first step is the design of the steel frame, called the Steel Frame.
+The frame is made of cold-formed steel profiles of variable cross-section, usually with an “H” or “C” shape.
+These profiles are assembled by welding or bolting, creating an extremely strong load-bearing structure.
 The design is done with the help of advanced CAD software, which allows millimeter accuracy and ensures that each component fits perfectly into the entire structure.

 2. Positioning and Assembly of the Structure

+Once the steel components are fabricated and cut, the structure is assembled.
 The steel bars are assembled at the construction site using joints and connectors, a process that occurs quickly compared to traditional concrete or brick techniques.
+This modular approach allows for greater efficiency and reduces construction time.

 3. Wall Filling and Insulation

 The spaces between the steel profiles are filled with high-performance insulation materials.
+Among the most common are:

 Mineral wool: